Language: EN

 Add

 POST request to localhost/item, and in the body we would pass an object encoded as Json.
-In the example, we simply send a text within the “data” property.
+In the example, we simply send a text inside the “data” property.
 In a real application, we would send an object with the appropriate properties. api-rest-nodejs-express-addnew

 UpdateById